anruvim/React_TS-SIS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Point of Sale Web Application.
-Project manager and front-end developer.
+Web application used by educational institution to manage and organize student-related data efficiently.
+It serves as a centralized hub for storing, accessing, and analyzing information about students.

+##.
+Stack:
-### Frontend is Built With
+### Frontend
 * [![Next][Typescript]][Typescript-url]
 * [![Next][Next.js]][Next-url]
 * [![React][React.js]][React-url]
 * [![React][Chakra]][Chakra-url]
-### Backend is Built With
+### Backend
 * [![Flask][Flask]][Flask-url]
 * [![Flask][Postgre]][Postgre-url]